molily/molily.de/_posts/2020-11-21-testing-angular.md

 #### TranslateService

 The current language is stored in the `TranslateService`.
 This Service also loads and holds the translations for the current language.

-The translations are a map of keys and translation strings.
+The translations are stored in a map of keys and translation strings.
 For example, the key `greeting` translates to “Hello!” if the current language is English.

 The `TranslateService` looks like this: